Personnel

 School Resource Officer

 The School Resource Officer program is a combined service of the Merrill Police Department and the Merrill Area Public Schools.
-The SRO was established in 2005 and consists of a uniformed police officer assigned to the Merrill High School and the Prairie River Middle School to work in partnership with the school administration, faculty and students.
+The SRO was established in 2005 and consisted of a uniformed police officer assigned to the Merrill High School and the Prairie River Middle School to work in partnership with the school administration, faculty and students.
+In 2025, this program is expanding to 2 School Resource Officers.
+These officers will share contact with all four schools within the City of Merrill and provide more consistent service and security to all of them.

 The SRO’s primary purpose is to help maintain a safe and orderly environment in which to learn.
 The SRO also serves as a liaison working collaboratively with others to provide links to law enforcement and other community resources and services.
 The officer is a law-related educator instructing students and school staff about the law and their rights and responsibilities under the law.
 The SRO also serves as a role model for youth.
 Through example and interaction with students, the officer models honesty, fairness, and good citizenship.

 Some goals of the School Resource Officer initiative include bridging the gap between police officers and kids and increase positive attitudes toward law enforcement.
-Also, identifying and preventing delinquent behavior through counseling and referral.
+Also, identifying and preventing delinquent behavior through counseling, referral, and enforcement.
 The School Resource Officer can provide assistance and support for crime victims located within the school setting and provide information about crime prevention.

 The School Resource Officer is a resource available to the educators, parents and students of the Merrill School District.